rpassi/project-03/README.md

 ## Arguments

 Specify the desired item into the command line.
-For example, add "pens" to the end of the `ebay-dl.py` file path as such:
+For example, add 'pen' to the end of the `ebay-dl.py` file path as such:

 ```$ python3 ebay-dl.py pen```